Fire Alarm testing Prices from £100!

 - Visual inspection of panel.

-Anyone can carry out the checks, if there is a major problem the appropriate people must be contacted.
+Anyone can carry out daily checks, if there is a major problem then contact the maintenance fire alarm company or electrician

 - Same check as the daily check list.

 - Sound a alarm each week, this ensures over time you check the whole fire alarm system

 Any problems then your fire alarm maintenance team must be contacted to investigate.

 Any defects are to be recorded and the correct people to be contacted.

 A full test of the fire alarm system should be carried out every 6 months.
 The test should be carried out by a competent person (Electrician or fire alarm engineer).
 The fire alarm test should be carried out in accordance with BS5839 part 1 section 6.
 Once the test is completed your fire alarm engineer should put it in your log book and provide a fire alarm report.

 It is now a duty for HMO Landlords to undertake a fire risk assesment for each property.
 This is under the regulatory reform (fire Safety) order 2005.